What It's Like To Travel Alone As A Muslim Woman

 We've always championed women with the courage to leave their lives behind and see the world solo.
-But, being on the road on your own does come with complications.
+But being on the road on your own does come with complications.
 This is especially true if you're a Muslim woman.
-Anissa Syifa Adriana, a 25-year-old backpacking Youtuber, is one such intrepid soul that inspires us with her determination to explore new countries — even in the face of prejudice.
+Anissa Syifa Adriana, a 25-year-old backpacking YouTuber, is one such intrepid soul who inspires us with her determination to explore new countries — even in the face of prejudice.
 Ahead, Syifa tells us — in her own words — how her identity as a Muslim woman has shaped her travel experience.

 I was brought up in Indonesia, a nation with the largest Muslim population in the world.
 To us, backpacking has always been a very foreign concept.
 Holidays are seen as a luxury because of how weak our currency is.
 My parents have never been abroad, and we don't even travel within our own country.